buaiscia/Notes/2022/08/tests-finding-bugs-example.md

   showButton: !!secondaryProp,
 ```

-Following quickly the source of that property, it came to the point that it was fetched from the (easy-peasy) store, and it was set as initial values as 0, instead of being undefined.
+I followed the source of that property and I came across the point where its data was fetched from the (easy-peasy) store, and then it was set as an initial value of 0, instead of being undefined.

 ```js
 const initialState: IState = {